-There even exists online marketplaces for freelancers to make money doing ELO boosting or sell items.
+There even exists online marketplaces for freelancers to make money doing ELO boosting or selling items.

 Why players buy boosted accounts

-“It cost me about £15 to £20, and I was very happy with the service.
+“It cost me about £15 to £20, and I was thrilled with the service.

 “The boosters did it in two days – they lost one then won five.
 Live chat was good, and I had a fast response time.
 I went straight to Plat one after being boosted.”